Carpet Cleaning in stevenage

 Ocassionally a situation will ask for greater or lesser agitation.
 Expensive delicate carpets made out of materials such as velour can be agitated using a manual brush.
 Tough commerical carpet tiles will benefit from greater agitation and can handle heavier scrubbing on a horizontal plane, and we would favour using a heavy rotary or orbital machine for this process.

-Step 5 - Hot water extraction
+Hot water extraction

-Exactly what it says on the tin, this part of the carpet cleaning process entails high pressure cleaning solution being sprayed into the carpet and immediately sucked out by a powerful vacuum.
+Exactly what it says on the tin, this part of the carpet cleaning process entails high pressure cleaning solution and steam being sprayed into the carpet and immediately sucked out by a powerful vacuum.
 Rinsing the carpet in this way removes all the cleaning products applied by the carpet cleaning professional and any previous DIY cleaning attempts.
 At the same time the dirt and grime loosened by previous steps is extracted, leaving the carpets clean and fresh.

 Water for this process is heated up to around 40-70 degrees depending on the situation, higher temperatures help with the cleaning process, but it is important to not damage the carpet fibres in anyway.
 Deodorizer products are often added to the tank also, to neutralize smells.
 The dirty water that is extracted is often black in colour!
 Some customers find this satisfying, others are ashamed!
 Dirty water is then flushed down the toilet, never to be seen again!